adrienabbey/REALLY-kinda-BAD-IDLE-GAME-Just-Kidding-The-Prequel-II/docs/Final-rsd-MuhammedA.md

         1. After the user clicks the withdraw button, the current combat will resolve normally.
         2. Withdrawing from a dungeon without dying will return the player to the map screen.
 ```
 5E.
-Check whether the map screen contains a dungeon button and that the dungeon can be accessed by pressing it.
+Check whether the map screen contains a dungeon button and that the dungeon
+    can be accessed by pressing it.

-    ie. Check whether dungeons can only be accessed if the player's health is above zero.
+    ie. Check whether dungeons can only be accessed if the player's health is
+        above zero.

         Ae.
-Check whether the dungeon screen has multiple areas to choose from and that different
+Check whether the dungeon screen has multiple areas to choose from
-difficulties are present.
+            and that different difficulties are present.

         Be.
-Check wether monsters are generated once entering a dungeon and that each dungeon have
+Check wether monsters are generated once entering a dungeon and that
-at least one differing monster generated.
+            each dungeon have at least one differing monster generated.

     iie.
-Check whether there is a button that toggles between offensive and healing magic.
-Observe if
+Check whether there is a button that toggles between offensive and
- toggles tis button has the intended effect.
+        healing magic.
+Observe if toggles tis button has the intended effect.

         Ae.
-Check whether toggling this button casts the magic heal or attack based on a dice roll.
+Check whether toggling this button casts the magic heal or attack
- Observe if output of magic casted is based in some way on the brain stat.
+            based on a dice roll.
+Observe if output of magic casted is based in
+            some way on the brain stat.

     iiie.
 Observe if dice rolls affect combat damage recived and done.

         Ae.
 Check whether combat is turn based.

     IVe.
-Check whether a button is present in the attack screen that uses a potion from the potion belt.
+Check whether a button is present in the attack screen that uses a
-Check whethe using a potion in this way heals the player and consumes one potion from the belt.
+        potion from the potion belt.
+Check whethe using a potion in this way
+        heals the player and consumes one potion from the belt.

-    Ve.The system correctly detects when the player's HP reaches 0.
-Combat is appropriately paused upon
+    Ve.
+The system correctly detects when the player's HP reaches 0.
+Combat is
-reaching 0 HP.
-There is a clear indication of how the player can resume combat (e.g., after a certain amount of time or
+        appropriately paused upon reaching 0 HP.
+There is a clear indication of
+        how the player can resume combat (e.g., after a certain amount of time
- using a healing potion).
-The healing process restores the player's HP to a functional level, allowing them to continue combat.
+        or using a healing potion).
+The healing process restores the player's HP
+        to a functional level, allowing them to continue combat.

     VIe.
 The system accurately detects when a monster's HP reaches 0.
+Gold and
-Gold and equipment upgrade rewards are appropriately
+        equipment upgrade rewards are appropriately given upon defeating the
-given upon defeating the monster The chance for equipment upgrades occurs randomly and adheres to the specified probability.
+        monster The chance for equipment upgrades occurs randomly and adheres to
-There is clear feedback to the player regarding the rewards they receive after defeating the monster.
+        the specified probability.
+There is clear feedback to the player
+        regarding the rewards they receive after defeating the monster.

         Ae.
 Check whether a new monster is spawned in after defeating one.

     VIIe.
-A clearly visible option/button exists for the player to choose to withdraw from the dungeon.
+A clearly visible option/button exists for the player to choose to
-Clicking the withdraw button initiates the withdrawal process.
+        withdraw from the dungeon.
+Clicking the withdraw button initiates the
+        withdrawal process.

         Ae.
-Combat resolves normally upon withdrawal, ensuring no inconsistencies or glitches.
+Combat resolves normally upon withdrawal, ensuring no
+            inconsistencies or glitches.

         Be.
-Upon withdrawal, the player is correctly returned to the map screen, disabling further dungeon exploration.
+Upon withdrawal, the player is correctly returned to the map screen,
+            disabling further dungeon exploration.
 ```
 ---